• Home

 Why?
 Because there are family members who follow the low carb, keto lifestyle and I want them to experience all the wonderful flavors of my jambalaya without all the carbs.

-This recipe fits their high protein, low carb diet lifestyle.
-And I proudly admit, it is quite delicious (the best!).
+This recipe fits their high protein, low carb diet lifestyle just like my Stuffed Portobella Mushrooms.
+And I proudly admit, they're both quite delicious (the best!).

 For a handy printable keto food list, check out this PDF version from Whole Lotta Yum.